UCEDD Consumer Advisory Council

 Core Function: Technical Assistance and Outreach Training

-The UCEDD Consumer Advisory Council (Council) was established to provide a vital level of input to the UCEDD to guide the direction of the center and to inform the community of our outreach activities.
-The Council members meet three times a year to develop strategies and provide feedback to the UCEDD to improve services, training, and policies that are needed to support people with developmental disabilities and their families.
+The UCEDD Consumer Advisory Council (CAC) was established to provide a vital level of input to the UCEDD to guide the direction of the center and to inform the community of our outreach activities.
+The CAC members meet three times a year to develop strategies and provide feedback to the UCEDD to improve services, training, and policies that are needed to support people with developmental disabilities and their families.

 The CAC is comprised of self-advocates, family members of children and adults with intellectual/developmental disabilities, and directors from the UCEDD, Disability Rights Washington, and the Washington State Developmental Disabilities Council.
 Additional members include state agencies and community advocacy organizations.
 The majority of Council members are individuals with intellectual/developmental disabilities and family members.
-This composition allows the voices of these communities to be heard and provides a mechanism to ensure that major initiatives of the UCEDD are responsive to the needs of individuals with developmental disabilities.
+This composition ensures that the perspectives of these communities are heard and provides a mechanism to ensure that major initiatives of the UCEDD are responsive to the needs of individuals with intellectual/developmental disabilities.

-Council members act as a sounding board for UCEDD faculty and staff when new programs are developed and existing programs are up for renewal.
+CAC members act as a sounding board for UCEDD faculty and staff members when new programs are developed and existing programs are up for renewal.
 CAC members also identify issues for UCEDD outreach efforts, such as inclusion, diversity, siblings, pre-service connections for health care providers, health promotion for adults and elders, criminal justice, teaching behavioral skills to providers, training school district staff on positive supports, housing, and creating inclusive communities.

 University of Washington • Center on Human Development